SawolTesf/Landing-page/README.md

 ## Project Description

-The landing page features a responsive layout built using HTML, CSS, and flexbox.
+The landing page is themed around Spiderman, presenting a front page for his portfolio.
+It features a responsive layout built using HTML, CSS, and flexbox.
 The design prioritizes a modern and visually appealing aesthetic while maintaining a clean and professional appearance.
 Through this project, I aim to demonstrate my proficiency in utilizing flexbox for creating flexible and responsive page layouts, as well as my attention to detail in styling and presentation.

 ## Website Link
 The landing page is deployed at: [will be updated with a website link]